Haken (band): Vector and Virus (2018–2020)

-Departure of Diego Tejeida and Fauna
+Tejeida's departure and Fauna (2021–present)

 On 22 November 2021, the band announced that keyboardist Diego Tejeida had parted ways with them due to both parties having "very different musical visions".

 On 31 December 2021, Jennings announced on Instagram page that a seventh Haken album was in the works, along with his second solo album.
 Founding member Peter Jones was announced to return to the band in 2022.

 On 26 April 2022, the band released their single "Nightingale".
-On 30 August 2022, the band announced 'The Island in Limbo Tour', a co-headlining European tour with Between the Buried and Me, scheduled to start in February 2023.
+On 30 August 2022, the band announced The Island in Limbo Tour, a co-headlining European tour with Between the Buried and Me, scheduled to start in February 2023.

-On 24 November 2022, the band launched a game whose prize was an excerpt from a piece called 'The Alphabet of Me' on their upcoming album Fauna (due out on March 3, 2023) and its cover art.
+On 24 November 2022, the band launched a game whose prize was an excerpt from a piece called "The Alphabet of Me" on their upcoming album Fauna (released on 3 March 2023) and its cover art.

 Writing process

-Haken is known to occasionally release short videos of rehearsals and writing sessions on the members respective public social media accounts.
+Haken is known to occasionally release short videos of rehearsals and writing sessions on the members' respective public social media accounts.
 The following was asked to the members during a Reddit "Ask Us Anything" in May 2014: